^

 • Concomitant chronic diseases in chronic form.

-• Inappropriately taken medication during the course of therapy.
+• Medications taken at the wrong time during a course of therapy.

 • Disruption of the hormonal system.

-• Absence of diagnosis and treatment in the partner (secondary infection, relapses can occur infinitely often).
+• Lack of diagnosis and treatment of the partner (secondary infection, relapses can occur infinitely often).

 What can prevent recurrence of cervical dysplasia?